 Residents of Orange County in California have numerous options for health insurance.
 In fact, with the help of HealthQuoteInfo, they can check out more than 80 of those plans that offer coverage to individuals, families, and small businesses.

 To do so, all you need to do is to use the search bar by entering your zip code.
-You can then find a list of suitable health insurance plans from carriers like Kaiser, Blue Shield, Aetna, Tonik, Health Net, and Anthem Blue Cross.
+You can then find a list of suitable health insurance plans in Orange County, CA from carriers like Kaiser, Blue Shield, Aetna, Tonik, Health Net, and Anthem Blue Cross.
 You can also study the details of each policy so that you’re better able to determine the right plan for your needs.

 The state of California also offers several alternative programs for health insurance should the search through the private market prove unfruitful.
 These programs all have specific qualifying requirements, and we can help determine whether you’re eligible for any of them.